Kyrobi/Cynagen/Information/Rules.md

+## 7. Use English in public chat
+Our moderators cannot be expected to speak other languages to moderate chat.
+Please keep public chat English

+**a).** Using foreign language in private chat is fine.

-## 7. Going around the spirit or the intent of the rules is not allowed
+## Note: Going around the spirit or the intent of the rules is not allowed

 ## General